 the home page of the Western Night League.

 Following the final event of the season at Warmley, organised by Steve Rush of BOK, Andy has Andy has updated the league tables and the handicap points.
 Congratulations to all the winners.
-A full list will appear here soon.

 The event guidelinesare consistent with the BOF Insurance Policy.
 Backup lighting and whistles are compulsory and the organiser should actively check they are carried.
 Please Note the latest update "Special attention should be given to newcomers to night O especially with limited day experience as well.
 The most critical thing is to emphasise the easier controls and the time limit.
 Make it clear that they should be aiming to be back a bit early for a first outing.
 Make it clear that if they are seriously late the organiser will start asking people not to leave so they are available to help with a search which would be started soon after everyone else has finished."

 A reminder that if you have any queries about the results for an event, you should in the first instance contact the organiser to get them amended.
 Also it would be much appreciated if organisers would return results to Andy White (resultsATwesternnightleague.org.uk) using the standard template which can be found on the documents page.

 Whistles are compulsory and competitors should ensure that their lighting is adequate.
 Organisers may require cagoules to be worn.
 It is strongly recommended that a mobile phone is carried and that the number is given to the organiser and the organiser's number is programmed in.
 Night orienteering is inherently risky, and while competitors compete at their own risk, it is expected that everyone will take all possible action to minimise these risks.